DT6061 - Applied Dietetics and Nutrition (2023/24)

 1. Interpret anthropometric, biochemical, clinical, dietary and social information to enable an assessment of nutritional status and the formulation of a nutrition and dietetic diagnosis.

 2. Apply the biochemical and physiological abnormalities caused by diseases covered in the syllabus to enable the formulation of dietetic care plans for patients suffering from these diseases.

-The module will be assessed by one 2 hour open book seen exam of individual patient case studies which will be released up to 3 weeks prior to the examination.
-Learners will have opportunity to undertake example questions through completion of case studies which will provide formative assessments.
+1. Closed book seen exam (90 minutes) of individual patient case studies which will be released up to 3 weeks prior to the examination.
+Students will have opportunity to undertake example questions through completion of case studies which will provide formative feedback opportunities.